Values are what bring distinction to your life. You don't find them, you choose them. And when you do, you're on the path to fulfillment.

 Why good sex is important

-Ari Tuckman PsyD, MBA
+Ari Tuckman PsyD, CST

 Almost everyone has sexual fantasies, but should we share all of them with our romantic partners?